JanneJP/Docker-Neos-VR-Headless/README.md

 - Edit both to your liking.
 Refer the the wiki link below for more information about the `Config.json` file.

+- Optionally configure `HeadlessTweaks.json` according to `example.HeadlessTweaks.json` in `./config` to use discord webhooks.

 - Start the server

         docker compose up -d